Kamran-Afzali/Kamran-Afzali.github.io/_posts/FEP/FEP_Analysis.md

 *   **Perception:** Updating internal models to better predict sensory input.

 Desire drives both action and perception, guiding the organism toward predictable states.

+The FEP integrates subcortical emotions with cortical predictive models.
+The mind maintains homeostasis, and predictions are motivated by desires and wishes, supporting the idea that "all thinking is wishful-thinking".

+Within active inference, **desire links to action and exploration**.
+Active inference is enhanced by seeking help and collaboration, a process where individuals refine their understanding of the world.
+Blocked explorations to reduce free energy may be responsible for psychological illness.
+Psychoanalysis evokes and then quiets trauma-related unbound energy through free association, dream analysis, and transference analysis.

 One way to view **desire is through a linguistic model, where individuals are signifiers in a chain of meaning**.
 Desire drives individuals to seek the signified object, creating an interplay between subjects.
 Complexity theory suggests this is a process of partial synchronization where individuals influence internal states.